A Review of "The British Book of Spells and Charms" by Graham King

 The author does not sensationalise folk magic, rather Graham tells it how it was and still is.
 You would be surprised how often we use these charms to this day!

-The British Book of Spells and Charms is available to order from Troy Books at http://www.troybooks.co.uk/
+The British Book of Spells and Charms is available to order from Amazon or from Troy Books directly.

 I would certainly recommend it.